CoEDL/elpis/docs/wiki/elpis-workshop.md

 **Recordings** is where we collect and prepare the audio and text to train Elpis.

 The **Pronunciation Dictionary** is where the system works out how the text words from the Recordings step are pronounced.
+This step is skipped when doing phoneme transcription.

-**Training** is where the "seech recognition models" are built.
+**Training** is where the speech recognition models are built.

 **New transcriptions** is the place we go to use an existing training session to obtain a first-pass transcription on new audio.